iNavFlight/inav/docs/Settings.md

 ---

-### nav_fw_launch_abort_deadband
+### nav_fw_launch_land_abort_deadband

-Launch abort stick deadband in [r/c points], applied after r/c deadband and expo.
-The Roll/Pitch stick needs to be deflected beyond this deadband to abort the launch.
+Launch and landing abort stick deadband in [r/c points], applied after r/c deadband and expo.
+The Roll/Pitch stick needs to be deflected beyond this deadband to abort the launch or landing.

 | Default | Min | Max |
 | --- | --- | --- |